IsaacScript/isaacscript/README.md

 In the 90's, the most popular scripting language in the world was [Perl](https://www.perl.org/), invented by [Larry Wall](https://en.wikipedia.org/wiki/Larry_Wall).
 One of Larry's slogans was that "There Is Always More Than One Way To Do It", abbreviated as the TIAMTOWTDI principle.
 In Perl, there were many different ways to do even the most basic thing, like adding an element to an array.
 This resulted in a Perl ecosystem where programs often looked nothing like each other, where everyone had different coding styles, and where everything was hard to read and comprehend.

 One of the key insights of [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the creator of the [Python](https://www.python.org/) programming language, was that [code is read much more often than it is written](https://www.python.org/dev/peps/pep-0008/).
 Python was designed to be concise, clean, and readable.
 It had standard ways of doing things and recommended that everyone follow the [PEP-8 coding standard](https://www.python.org/dev/peps/pep-0008/).
 And so, in the 90s, there was a massive movement away from Perl and towards Python.
-Now, it is the [most popular programming language in the world](https://pypl.github.io/PYPL.html).
+Now, Python is the [most popular programming language in the world](https://pypl.github.io/PYPL.html).

 [Go](https://golang.org/), the programming language designed at Google in 2009, took this concept a step further.
 They included a code formatter inside of the language itself, called `gofmt` (which is short for "Go formatter").
 When you are coding a Go program, it will automatically format all of the code as soon as you save the file.
 This can be surprising and disturbing for newcomers: "Why does gofmt make my code ugly?!"